BarnesFoundation/Barnes-Craftar-Capture/README.md

 # Barnes Craftar Capture
-This project is a mobile application designed for capturing multiple vantage points for additional reference images to upload into the Barnes Foundation image repository in Catchoom.
+This project is a mobile application designed for capturing multiple vantage points for additional reference images to upload into the Barnes Foundation image repository in Vuforia.

 ## Development